 In this guide, I used the next hardware:

-The following is a brief description of all the essential PC components mentioned above.
+The following briefly describes all the essential PC components mentioned above.
 I recommend reading the following text to understand how each part works and how they are interconnected to create one compact whole called a (gaming) PC.

 Motherboard – the basis of how to build a gaming PC

 The motherboard connects all PC components (graphics card, processor, RAM, SSD, hard drives) inside the case.
-When assembling a new PC, the first thing you need to pay attention to is the choice of motherboard.
-The built-in chipset on it determines all the features and capabilities of the motherboard.
+When assembling a new PC, you first need to consider the motherboard choice.
+The built-in chipset determines all the motherboard’s features and capabilities.

 Suppose we define the motherboard as the basis of every PC system.
 In that case, we can say that the chipset is the basis of every motherboard.
 It can quickly happen that a motherboard with a better chipset and a worse processor gives better performance than a system with a worse chipset and a better processor.